 Whether you manage a large company or are a sole trader, your customer complaints are invaluable.
-No business is perfect and errors are a learning experience – believe me, I’m learning.
-By documenting your customer complaints you will turn negative into positive, resulting in a more profitable business.
+No business is perfect and mistakes and misunderstandings happen, they happen to me!
+By documenting your customer complaints in a log you will turn negative into positive, resulting in an improved customer service and a more profitable business.

 The negative value of customer complaints

 - Complaints cost you money via credits and lost sales

 - Complaints not dealt with to your customer’s satisfaction are discussed with their friends and colleagues

 - Complaints can cause stress or low morale

 - Complaints resolved effectively can increase customer loyalty

 - Complaints show you where your procedures need to be changed to reduce repeat errors

 - Complaints reported to you represent numerous other people who had a similar issue but didn’t tell you